pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

     understand Gettier cases as a specific instance of a failure of aptness.

-### First order and second order seperation motivation
+### First order and second order seperation motivation {#first-order-and-second-order-seperation-motivation}

 -   We don't need a criterion of truth to act.
     -   Does this mean you can act on belief?